 Active users may come with feedback the second day after the subscription activation.
 More experienced users often tell useful customer experience stories, which will help you to make major improvements in your product.

 Carry out surveys in order to find what issues are experienced.
 By this, you will be able to prevent new users from facing problems that experienced ones told you about.

 After a month we ask users whether they understand how to deal with our service to get maximum value.

 Some clients use features which we want to improve.
 We ask if they have some problems and get deep into the problem — preferably, during a conversation between the user and the product team.

-Usually we collect feedback while developing and launching new features.
+Usually, we collect feedback while developing and launching new features.

 Or like this:

 It must be said that these five types of auto messages are examples.
 Probably your welcome letters will include gratitude for registration or subscription or feedback links.
-There are many options of welcome letters, where different types of messages will be combined.
+There are many options for welcome letters, where different types of messages will be combined.
 What’s more, there are many possible options of scripts, which you will develop for your business.